autobrr/autobrr.com/docs/configuration/irc.md

 NickServ allows you to group two nicks to the same account in a few easy steps:

-1. While connected to the IRC server with `site-username`, do `/nick site-username|autodl` to change to the nick you want autobrr to use.
+1. While connected to the IRC server with `username`, do `/nick USERNAME|AUTODL` to change to the nick you want autobrr to use.

     :::tip Tip
     Some trackers require the `|autodl` or `|bot` part to let you join the #announce channel.
 Others are fine with something like `user-bot` or `user_bot`.
 Some IRC networks won't even accept the pipe `|`.
 Your tracker wikis usually tells you what to use.
     :::

-2. Ask NickServ to group your nicks: `/msg NickServ GROUP "site-username" "password"` without the quotes.
+2. Ask NickServ to group your nicks: `/msg nickserv group USERNAME PASSWORD`
-3. Change back to your site-username: `/nick site-username`
+3. Change back to your username: `/nick USERNAME`

-You have now successfully grouped your nicks and can safely connect autobrr to the IRC network with `site-username|autodl` while using your `site-username` in another IRC client if you want.
+You have now successfully grouped your nicks and can safely connect autobrr to the IRC network with `username|autodl` while using `username` in another IRC client if you want.

 ### Getting banned on IRC